 - To keep a record of your contact information and correspondence, to use when responding to you if you contact us through the Services

 - To notify you about changes to our terms, conditions and policies, or other important information

 - To analyze use of the Services to help us detect problems, prevent fraud, identify usage trends and improve user experience

 We may disclose your Personal Information as follows:

 With your consent.
 We may disclose your Personal Information to any party for whom your consent has been provided.
 For example, we may disclose your Personal Information to anyone to whom you send messages through the Services.

 To our service providers.
-We may disclose information with third-party service providers that support our operations, through services such as registering and hosting webcast and live events.
+We may disclose information with third-party service providers that support our operations, such as payment providers.

 4. COLLECTION, USE AND DISCLOSURE OF USAGE DATA